MCesarczyk/CNC-parameters-calc/README.md

 # CNC-parameters-calc

-## Simple calculator of cutting parameters for CNC and traditional machininst.
+## Simple calculator of cutting parameters for CNC and traditional machininsts.

 At the moment it contain
 1. drilling/milling: